E-Signature vs Digital Signature: What’s the Difference and Why It Matters

 These technologies offer a convenient and secure way to sign documents and authenticate the identity of the person signing.

-However, there is often confusion surrounding the differences between e-signature vs digital signature.
+However, there is often confusion surrounding the differences between e-signatures and digital signatures.

 In this article, you will learn exactly what e-signatures and digital signatures are, their benefits, how they differ, and how to choose the right one for your needs.
 Whether you’re signing contracts, legal documents, or managing business transactions, understanding these concepts is essential for anyone navigating the digital age.